-landscape of rust and moss on an old freight train car RUST & RENEWAL Over time, as objects that are subjected to the forces of nature begin to rust and decay, the expected outcome is what we often call blight -- a condition usually characterized by deformity and ugliness.
-Inexplicably, though, these same processes of rust and decay can sometimes create objects of stunning beauty.
+RUST & RENEWAL

+Over time, as objects that are subjected to the forces of nature begin to rust and decay, the expected outcome is what we often call blight - a condition usually characterized by deformity and ugliness.
+Amazingly, though, these same processes of rust and decay can sometimes, inexplicably, create objects of stunning beauty.

 From my perspective as a city planner working in what some would call the rustbelt city of Cleveland, our ability to see beauty in blight seems like a metaphor for our ability to see opportunities for renewal and regeneration in cities that have fallen victim to decline and deterioration.
 As a photographer, I continue to be amazed at the beauty of this accidental art.
 As a city planner, I continue to be heartened by both the planned and the almost accidental instances of regeneration taking place in our "legacy cities."

-These several pages show some of my favorite images in this odd little genre, including moss growing through the side of a rusted railroad car, an aged train wheel, random splashes of paint creating an abstract composition on a wooden wallboard, light streaming through a rusted industrial barrel, the colorful rusting of a metal surface, rusty railroad spikes lying next to an unused rail line, and a very tired tire left on the floor of a vacant warehouse.
+These several pages show some of my favorite images in this odd little genre, including moss growing through the side of a rusted railroad car, a face taking shape on the side of the same railroad car ("smiling in the face of adversity"), light streaming through a discarded rusted barrel (another face?), the colorful rusting of a metal surface, rusty railroad spikes lying next to an unused rail line, an aging tire on the floor of a vacant warehouse, and random splashes of paint creating an abstract composition on a wooden wallboard.